-- Children having school dinners need to be able to use a full-sized knife and fork and carry a plate or tray. - o If your child is taking a lunchbox, make sure they can open it as well as any containers and packets inside.
+- Children having school dinners need to be able to use a full-sized knife and fork and feed themselves independently. - If your child is taking a lunchbox, make sure they can open it as well as any containers and packets inside.